Center for the Humanities

 What is American Studies?

-There are many answers to that question.
-Fundamentally, American Studies is the interdisciplinary study of American culture and life at the regional, national, and international levels.
+American Studies is the interdisciplinary study of American culture and life at the regional, national, and international levels.
 American Studies is a multi-dimensional hybrid of history, economics, sociology, politics, art, literature, and popular culture.

 Five courses (20 credits)